aurokin/sk_config_vibed/README.md

 - If `APOLLO_CLIENT_FPS` is unset or empty, no override occurs.
 - If `APOLLO_APP_STATUS` is `TERMINATING`, no override occurs even if `APOLLO_CLIENT_FPS` is set.
 - `-Verbose` logs show the final value processed for `TargetFPS` after any override.
+- You must pass a profile name even with device profiles.
+The positional `ProfileName` argument is required for the script to run and also serves as the default/fallback profile if an `apollo_<UUID>` profile is not found.

 ## 🔁 Dynamic Apollo Profile
 Some orchestrations provide a per-device UUID.
 With `-apollo`, the script can automatically select a device-specific profile without changing your invocation.